CSCfi/fairdata-download/docs/installation.md

 `dev_config/settings.cfg`

-Once the settings are defined, a utility script exists to fully configure and deploy the fairdata-download-server and fairdata-download-generator services locally on a Centos host where nginx and RabbitMQ are running.
+Once the settings are defined, a utility script exists to fully configure and deploy the fairdata-download and fairdata-download-generator services locally on a Centos host where nginx and RabbitMQ are running.

 To install and deploy the service, execute the script `dev_config/utils/initialize-service`, which will: